kishoredb/kishoredb-research/docs/deep-dives/cognitive-diversity-deep-dive.md

 - Fast pattern matchers rely more on AI but are also more override-prone.
 - Reflective thinkers preferred uncertainty-aware explanations.
 - Rule-driven users trusted deterministic rules more than probabilistic SHAP.
-- Diversity improved group accuracy — complementary strengths reduced blind spots.
+- For diversity improved group accuracy, complementary strengths reduced blind spots.

 ---